Minor hockey community reckons with Hockey Canada controversy | CBC News

 Early education key to dismantling culture of misogyny, sexual violence, says expert

-Hockey Canada is facing calls for change, and some in the Ottawa area's hockey community say those changes should go all the way down to the minor league level.
+Hockey Canada is facing calls for change, and some in the Ottawa area's hockey community say those changes should go all the way down to minor hockey.

-The controversy arose in May 2022 when the organization settled a multi-million-dollar lawsuit alleging a 2018 group sexual assault involving several of the players who were on Team Canada at the world junior championships.
+The controversy arose in May 2022 after news broke that the organization settled a multi-million-dollar lawsuit alleging a 2018 group sexual assault involving players who were on Team Canada at the world junior championships.

-That settlement sparked widespread discussion about the pervasiveness of misogyny and sexual violence in hockey culture.
+That settlement and others sparked a total turnover of Hockey Canada's board and widespread discussion about the pervasiveness of misogyny and sexual violence in hockey culture.

 CBC reached out to dozens of local hockey leagues to ask what they're doing to create more positive environments for players in the wake of the controversy.
 Only one was willing to speak.

-Robert Johnson, acting president for the West End Hockey League, said that Hockey Eastern Ontario implemented new rules last year to curb some of the cultural issues in hockey.
+Robert Johnson, acting president for the West End Hockey League in Ottawa, said that Hockey Eastern Ontario implemented new rules last year to curb some of the cultural issues in hockey.

 The rules include a "fairly comprehensive" abuse, bullying and harassment policy, Johnson said.
-They also include heavy penalties for players and team officials who use discriminatory slurs, as they now face a minimum five-game suspension and a mandatory discipline and appeals hearing.
+They also include heavy penalties for players and team officials who use discriminatory slurs: a minimum five-game suspension and a mandatory discipline and appeals hearing.

 "They're obviously not going to change hockey overnight," said Johnson.
 "But they I think they will be changing things over time."